AhmedNMahran/MoviesApp/README.md

 This App was a graduation project from the [Mobile App Launchpad](https://www.mobileapplaunchpad.com.eg) that was held last year in Egypt by Google.

+It lists movies with sort options (popular, top rated, and favorite), and date filter.

 *you can download the apk from* [here](https://github.com/AhmedNMahran/MoviesApp/blob/master/app/app-release.apk)

 ### The Movie DB ###